react-navigation/react-navigation.github.io/docs/getting-started.md

 react-native link react-native-gesture-handler
 ```

 No additional steps are required for iOS.
+Unless on react-native v0.60.0 in which case you may need to cd into your ios directory and run ```pod install```

 To finalise installation of react-native-gesture-handler for Android, be sure to make the necessary modifications to `MainActivity.java`: